I'm actually not quite this serious.

 On this website I've included devised work, new plays, and other projects.
 My artistic homes include the dance-theater company Lucky Plush Productions led by the extraordinary Julia Rhoads; 500 Clown, a 10-year ride in bold collaborative circus-theater creations; and Third Coast Percussion, an exquisite musical ensemble that has invited me to be their stage director for their works that require theatrical staging.
 With these companies, I've had the honor of bringing works to Chicago's Museum of Contemporary Art, Spoleto Festival (SC), CRASHarts at the Institute of Contemporary Art Boston, Dance Cleveland, Flynn Center for the Performing Arts (VT), Maui Arts and Cultural Center, ODC in San Francisco, MASS MoCA, La Jolla Music Society, Clarice Smith Performing Arts Center (MD), PS 122 (NYC), the National Forum of Music (Wroclaw), De Doelen (Rotterdam), and many more small & large, scrappy & fancy venues.

-I’ve also included on this site courses I teach in my position as Assistant Professor of Practice in the Arts at the University of Chicago, and projects I developed and guided in my former role as founding curator of the Gray Center for Arts & Inquiry a forum for experimental collaborations between artists and scholars (also at the University of Chicago).
+I’ve also included on this site courses I teach in my position as Associate Professor of Practice in the Arts at the University of Chicago, and projects I developed and guided in my former role as founding curator of the Gray Center for Arts & Inquiry a forum for experimental collaborations between artists and scholars (also at the University of Chicago).

 What’s not included is an important precursor to all this work: being an actor with NYC’s Elevator Repair Service from 1996 – 2000, which has been highly influential to my aesthetic sensibility and to my understanding of how to be in a rehearsal room with an ensemble for a long time creating original complicated smart funny unexpected shows.
 I am grateful for those enlightening years.